Submit Article

 What Were the Facts of This Case?

 L.K.
-Ang Construction Pte Ltd was the main contractor for addition and alteration works on a factory, with the employer being Techplas Industries Pte Ltd. The consultants on the project included the architect, mechanical and electrical consultant, and quantity surveyor.
+Ang Construction Pte Ltd served as the main contractor for addition and alteration works at a factory owned by Techplas Industries Pte Ltd. The project involved several consultants, including an architect, a mechanical and electrical (M&E) consultant, and a quantity surveyor.
+Chubb Singapore Private Limited was appointed as the nominated sub-contractor for the Fire Protection Installation (FPI) works.

 How Did the Court Analyse the Issues?